Nancy Juvonen: Career

 After graduating, she worked odd jobs, including at a dude ranch in Wyoming, as a private flight attendant, and for an artist who was trying to eradicate homelessness.
 She later became an assistant to Clarence Clemons, a member of the E Street Band.
 In 1993, Juvonen met Drew Barrymore through the former's brother Jim, a writer and producer who was working on the set of Mad Love.
 The two subsequently founded Flower Films.

 Personal life

 Juvonen married comedian Jimmy Fallon, host of The Tonight Show, on December 22, 2007.
-They met on the set of Saturday Night Live.
-In August 2007 Fallon proposed on the dock at sunset with a Neil Lane designed engagement ring at Nancy's family home in Wolfeboro on Lake Winnipesaukee in New Hampshire.
+They met on the set of Saturday Night Live while Juvonen was producer on the film Fever Pitch.
+In August 2007, Fallon proposed on the dock at sunset with a bespoke engagement ring at Nancy's family home in Wolfeboro on Lake Winnipesaukee in New Hampshire.
 They were married four months later.
-They have two daughters born in 2013, and born in 2014.
+They have two daughters born in 2013 and 2014.
 Both were born via gestational surrogacy.